kranthi523/hello-world/README.md

 # hello-world
 DevOps demo repository
-This is my first change
+This is my first jenkins trigger

-chnages thru gitkraken